omnetpp/omnetpp/doc/src/userguide/ned-editor.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Select the :guilabel:`connection tool` (if there are channels defined in the project, you can use the dropdown to select the connection channel type).
-First, click the source module and then, the destination.
+First, click the source module and then the destination.
 A popup menu will appear, asking which gates should be connected on the two selected modules.
 The tool will offer only valid connections (e.g. it will not offer to connect two output gates).